-(b) Suspension or revocation
+(c) Suspension or revocation

-The Commission shall, after notice and hearing, suspend of revoke a license if it finds that the ocean freight forwarder is not qualified to render forwarding services or that it willfully failed to comply with a provision of this chapter or with a lawful order, rule, or regulation of the Commission.
-The Commission may also revoke a forwarder's license for failure to maintain a bond in accordance with subsection (a)(2) of this section.
+The Commission shall, after notice and hearing, suspend of revoke a license if it finds that the ocean transportation intermediary is not qualified to render intermediary services or that it willfully failed to comply with a provision of this chapter or with a lawful order, rule, or regulation of the Commission.
+The Commission may also revoke an intermediary's license for failure to maintain a bond, proof of insurance, or other surety in accordance with subsection (b)(1) of this section.

-(c) Exception
+(d) Exception